raspberrypilearning/lego-robot-face/en/step_1.md

 ### Software

 + BuildHAT python library for controlling the Build Hat
-+ TensorFlow Lite library and sample model
++ TensorFlow Lite library and sample model and labels
 + Additional Libraries for controlling LED matrices

 ### Downloads